-HoldmeAVL & Asheville Cuddle Club host a
+HoldmeAVL & Asheville Cuddle Collective host a monthly

 This is a non-sexual touch based event that invites participants to explore platonic intimacy with like-minded people in an environment that upholds personal boundaries and respect through a supportive framework of mutual agreements that maximize safety and create a space of easy openness and compassionate connection.

 At this event we have the chance to normalize touch and intimacy with clear boundaries; this is a space for respectful, consent-based touch.
 We allow ourselves to be seen.
 We have fun.
 We get our touch needs met.